 Twelve years after it began with the 2008 feature-length movie, Star Wars the Clone Wars returned in 2020.
-In its final season, the show manages to tie up some loose ends, continue its excellent character development, and deliver the best animated Star Wars action yet, ultimately delivering a touching, emotional, and epic conclusion to George Lucas’ Star Wars Saga.
+Clone Wars Season 7 manages to tie up some loose ends, continue its excellent character development, and deliver the best animated Star Wars action yet, ultimately delivering a touching, emotional, and epic conclusion to George Lucas’ Star Wars Saga.

 After running for five seasons on Cartoon Network (with its sixth season debuting on Netflix), Disney cancelled the Clone Wars, most likely as they wanted to run a separate Star Wars show on the Disney Channel.
 That show would become Star Wars Rebels; a series set only a few years before A New Hope that shows the beginning of the galaxy-wide rebellion seen in the Original Trilogy.

 Much of the Clone Wars’ overhanging threads, like the fates of Maul, Clone Captain Rex, and Ahsoka Tano were brought into Rebels, and there is no denying that because of that some of the emotional weight to Clone Wars’ final season was taken away.
 But that doesn’t mean Clone Wars is void of stakes and emotion, in fact, thanks to the heavy inclusion of Order 66, the emotional weight, and the sense of impending doom, the drama of ending a years-long conflict has never been more present in the series.

 The final season of the Clone Wars revolves around three arcs.
 The first (which, in true Clone Wars style, is chronologically the second) shows “The Bad Batch”, a mutated squad of Clones deemed to have “favourable mutations”.